-The ORSA process provides TRZ with a mechanism to assess the risks it faces and to determine the necessary level of capital required to ensure the Company meets its strategic and business objectives.
-The ORSA is TRZ's view of its exposure to underwriting and non-underwriting risks and its solvency position and documents how the Company has reached its conclusions.
-The ORSA aims to assess, in a continuous and forward looking manner, the overall solvency needs, whilst being mindful of its risk profile and business environment.
+The ORSA process provides TRZ with a mechanism to assess the risks it faces and to determine the necessary level of capital required to ensure TRZ meets its strategic and business objectives.
+The ORSA is TRZ's view of its exposure to underwriting and non-underwriting risks and its solvency position and documents how TRZ has reached its conclusions.
+The ORSA aims to assess, in a continuous and forward looking manner, the overall solvency needs of TRZ, whilst being mindful of its risk profile and business environment.

 TRZ's Risk Management function coordinates the relevant processes with subject matter experts across the business and prepares the ORSA report for review and discussion by the Risk Committee, the Executive Committee and ultimately TRZ's Board.
+Once the report is reviewed, the ORSA and the amount of capital TRZ intends to maintain, based on its expected risk profile, is approved by TRZ's Board and the ORSA report is made available to FINMA.